dmz44/Robotics_Assignment_1/README.md

 **(Original URL)**
 <https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup>

-You can also get away from using Docker by following the instructions from the above URL to install robot packages locally on ubuntu 22.04 PC for milestones 1 to 3.
+For your information, you can also get away from using Docker by following the instructions from the above URL to install robot packages locally on **Ubuntu 22.04** PC for milestones 1 to 3.
 However, Artificial Intelligence materials from Milestones 4 to 6 are not supported by the local installation.

 ## Preparing ROS 2 environment for your PC as ‘Remote PC’ for Docker.
 (Note: if you choose to develop with your own PC, we will not troubleshoot or support your environment)